futres/futres_website/content/data_tutorial.md

       - Template (required field in red)
       - Controlled vocabulary
       - Definition for attributes
+5. Fill in expedition metadata
+      - expedition title
+        - Naming convention: FuTRES_taxon_contributor_locality_time.period_version number or date
+      - expedition code

 <h3 id="Uploading and validating data"> Uploading and validating data</h3>

-1. Upload to GEOME under your project in FuTRES Team
+1. Upload to GEOME under your project in FuTRES Team Project
   * Can load multiple spreadsheets at one time under same expedition name
   * Will give a warning if something is wrong, but not fatal (can ignore; use your discretion)
   * Will give an error if a value in a field is wrong (e.g., a string where numbers should be)
-2. Name your project:
-  * Each project has its own abstract
-  * FuTRES_taxon_contributor_locality_time/period
+2. Fill in expedition metadata
+      - expedition title
+        - Naming convention: FuTRES_taxon_contributor_locality_time.period_version number or date
+      - expedition code
 3. Name your expedition:
   * FuTRES_taxon_contributor_locality_time.period and version number or date